Projects per year

 Research capabilities summary statement

-Dr Ann Hill has expertise in bringing together multidisciplinary and transnational teams to conduct research and community education for sustainable development in the Philippines.
-Her specific areas of expertise are community education using a diverse and community economies lens and asset-based community development working with groups who are economically and socially marginalised in the areas of food security, nutrition and post-crisis livelihood rebuilding.
-She has co-produced ten research outputs in these areas drawing on her own expertise and that of close collaborators in the Philippines.
+Dr Ann Hill has expertise in bringing together multidisciplinary and transnational teams to conduct research and community education for sustainable development and sustainable food futures.
+Her specific areas of expertise are community education using a diverse and community economies lens and asset-based community development working with groups who are economically and socially marginalised in the areas of food security, nutrition and post-crisis livelihood rebuilding, especially in The Philippines.
+She has co-produced numerous research outputs in these areas drawing on her own expertise and that of close collaborators in the Philippines.
 Dr Hill has been working with local government, NGO and community collaborators in the Philippines for the past 10 years.
 She has developed expertise in bringing transdisciplinary teams together at key strategic, collaborative events where shared research goals and outcomes are achieved and research agendas are established.

 Dr Ann Hill joined the University of Canberra in January 2017.
 Prior to this she was a Post-doctoral Researcher and Research Project Manager for the Australian Research Council (ARC) Discovery Project ‘Strengthening Economic Resilience in Monsoon Asia’ at Western Sydney University (WSU).
 Ann continues to work on this ARC project as a Chief Investigator with collaborators at WSU, James Cook University, and University of the Philippines.